Research Programs

 Research summary:

-The AutiSport project aims to analyze the reasons why adolescents and young adults aged 16 to 25 with ASD do or do not engage in physical activity, but also to understand why some of them stop practicing sports when they reach adulthood.
-To do this, we want to reconstruct the different types of sporting trajectories of these young people aged 16 to 25 by placing them in the broader context of their educational and professional paths within or outside medical and social institutions.
-More specifically, we want to observe the impact that changes in their institutional and social trajectories—which occur as they transition into adulthood—may have on their participation in sports.
-Does the transition to the "ordinary" professional world or to a so-called protected institution, where young people aged 16 to 25 with ASD have new socializing experiences, encourage them to continue their sporting activities, readjust and/or transform them, or even gradually or abruptly stop them?
+The AutiSport project aims to analyze why adolescents and young adults aged 16 to 25 with ASD do or do not participate in physical activity, as well as to understand why some of them stop playing sports as they transition into adulthood.
+To this end, we aim to reconstruct the various types of sports trajectories of these young people aged 16 to 25 by situating them within the broader context of their educational and professional paths, whether pursued within or outside of medical-social institutions.
+More specifically, the aim is to observe the impact that changes in their institutional and social trajectories—which occur as they transition into adulthood—may have on their participation in sports.
+Does the transition to the “mainstream” professional world or to a so-called “protected” institution—where young people aged 16 to 25 with ASD undergo new socializing experiences—encourage the continuation of their sports activities, a readjustment and/or transformation of these activities, or even their gradual, or even abrupt, cessation?

 overcome obesity